 UNIDO is undertaking a global project entitled "Strengthening the local production of essential generic drugs in developing countries".
 The project aims to expand and upgrade small and medium-sized enterprises in selected developing countries, mainly in Africa, for the local manufacturing of essential generic drugs, with the objective of enhancing access of poor people to these drugs at affordable prices.
-This objective is pursued through a combination of advisory, promotional, institutional capacity-building and enterprise-level
+This objective is pursued through a combination of advisory, promotional, institutional capacity-building and enterprise-level activities.
+At the enterprise level, the project supports companies in developing countries to produce good-quality medicines that meet international standards.
+Training measures for production staff and technical advice on production technology are important contributions in pursuit of higher-quality standards.
+Furthermore, UNIDO supports sector associations and institutions to provide services to the industry.
+Finally, to ensure that companies and governments work together, UNIDO facilitates public-private dialogue on the operating conditions for pharmaceutical manufacturers.

-93 In addition to interviews at Novartis headquarters in Basel, sources of information regarding Coartem production and transfer of technology include a presentation from Frank Petersen, Executive Director, Natural Products, Novartis Institutes for BioMedical Research, Case Study 1: Novartis, European Federation of Pharmaceutical Industries and Associations, Seminar on Biodiversity, 7 November 2006.
+In addition to interviews at Novartis headquarters in Basel, sources of information regarding Coartem production and transfer of technology include a presentation from Frank Petersen, Executive Director, Natural Products, Novartis Institutes for BioMedical Research, Case Study 1: Novartis, European Federation of Pharmaceutical Industries and Associations, Seminar on Biodiversity, 7 November 2006.